Middle & High School – Strategies for Success

 Proposed 2026/2027 Weekly calendar

-Note: Depending on the availability of the Skilled Worker or Field Trip Opportunity, Home Room and Extra Curricular may switch times.
+Note: Depending on the availability of the Skilled Worker or Field Trip Opportunity, the time will most likely be on Mondays, Tuesday mornings, or another time and may be off site.

 Volume 1 Issue 2 Coming Soon